wangjunlem/msianspr-covid-faq/non-pca-my-to-sg.md

 If you have children, they may qualify for reduced charges depending on their age.
 You can appeal to ICA via the hotel in which you are serving your SHN; the hotel manager on duty will forward the appeal.

-For the [swab tests][SafeTravel Swab], it will cost maximum $200 per person per swab.
+For the [PCR swab tests][SafeTravel Swab], it will cost maximum $200 per person per swab.
 (Last known price: $160 for arrival swab, $125 for swab at end of SHN)

+For the ART test kits, you may be charged $40 for 4 kits.
+However, SPRs are not charged this amount until further notice.

 ## What happens to my vehicle if I’m driving in? {#vehicle-before-shn}